poppylin2/Chole/README.md

 uv run python -m tools.ingest_manuals

 how's system health?

+8950XR-P2

+how's the subsystem health

-8950XR-P1
+how's system health of 8950XR-P1

+how about its subsystem health?

 How to open KTGem Deep View 2.0 Application?

 Create a line chart to show the defect rate trend for the 8950XR-P1 from 20251201 to 20251207.

-how's the subsystem health of 8950XR-P1?

 is there any calibration overdue